BoldizsarP/rest-full/readme.md

 ## throwOnSecurityMissing (default true)

-Whether to throw an error if a security is defined in the openapi, but the actual specification (in components) was not found, hence it wasn't executed
+Whether to throw an error if a security is defined in the openapi, but the actual specification (in components) was not found, thus it wasn't executed

 ## defaultSettings

-Either a const settings that gets set at every context creation for the value requestData, or a function that returns an AxiosRequestConfig or something that extends AxiosRequestConfig
+Either a const settings that gets used at every context creation for the value requestData, or a function that returns an **AxiosRequestConfig or something** that extends AxiosRequestConfig